methnen/m-chart/readme.txt

 	* This mostly prevents the squished text that you sometimes got with long tiles or subtitles
 * Made some efficiency and code improvements to the Chart.js helper plugin
 * Some minor accessibility improvements
+* Default theme is now M Chart specific and uses a new color palette
+* Tweaked the Color Blind Safe palette to use the well regarded Okabe and Ito palette
+	* Also added different point shapes to further differentiate data series

 = 2.1 =